 For instance, vertigo is often associated with Meniere’s, an inner ear fluid balance disorder that can result in hearing loss, tinnitus and make you feel your ears are full.

-If you experience hearing loss in conjunction with vertigo, or dizziness, it is essential to visit you local clinician to decipher if the problems are caused by your ears and help you develop a treatment plan.
-Readers or website visitors can book an appointment by calling 1800 340 631 or click here.
+If you experience hearing loss in conjunction with vertigo, or dizziness, it is essential to visit your local clinician to decipher if the problems are related and help you develop a treatment plan.
+Audika offers a FREE hearing check for people aged 26 years and over.
+Book an appointment by clicking here or call us on 1800 340 631.

 However, if you have sudden and disabling balance problems, seek medical help as soon as possible.